 Existing, relevant and reasonably available information regarding VELB in the Project Vicinity2 is provided in Section 3.2.5 of SSWD's Pre-Application Document (PAD).
-Based on this information, two elderberry shrubs were observed during surveys for the 2013 Biological Assessment, though no exit holes were present.
-Both shurbs were in upland communities near the margin of the Camp Far West Reservoir (Sycamore Associates 2013).
+Based on this information, two elderberry shrubs were observed during surveys for the 2013 Biological

-1 In this Study, riparian habitat is "the vegetation zone and other biological resources contiguous to and affected by surface and subsurface hydrologic features of perennial or intermittent lotic (lakes) and lentic (rivers, streams, or drainage ways) water bodies."
+1 For the purpose of this Study, riparian habitat is "the vegetation zone and other biological resources contiguous to and affected by surface and subsurface hydrologic features of perennial or intermittent lotic (lakes) and lentic (rivers, streams, or drainage ways) water bodies."
 (USFWS 1997).